leov30/simple_quiz/README.md

 ```

-* multiple choice questions
+* multiple choice and open questions
 * randomly diplay questions from a text file
 * won't display same question in a game
-* score tracking and also saves hi score
+* score/time tracking and also saves hi score
 * winning conditions, and lives
+* intro, gameover and screens with attract mode